 tag(s): pi (28)

 In the ClassroomHave students work in cooperative learning groups to complete this Webquest.
 Share the introduction on your projector or interactive whiteboard.
-Rather than having students use YouTube to share videos, as the WebQuest suggests, have students try an educational video sharing site such as TeacherTube TeacherTube (explained here).
+Rather than having students use YouTube to share videos, as the WebQuest suggests, have students try an educational video sharing site such as TeacherTube, TeacherTube (explained here.
 For the Youtube video on the site, teachers whose school filters the site may not be able to access it.
-Instead, rip the video from a site such as KeepVid reviewed here to download the videos from YouTube.

 This simple website should inspire you to make your own WebQuest to invigorate learning.
 (This one used Googlepages, but there are many other internet hosting sites that offer free or nearly free pages.
 Learn more about webquests at TeachersFirst's Webquest 101 and read a review of a possible tool, zwebquest, here here.